fatmasevinck/enetLTS/paper/paper.md

 The main idea to obtain an outlier-free subset is to carry out concentration steps (C-steps).
 This means that in each iteration of the algorithm, the value of the objective function improves.
 Thus, one has to start with several initial subsets, and the C-steps will lead at least to a local optimum.

 For the argument `hsize` one needs to provide a numeric value with the trimming percentage used in the penalized objective function.
 The default value is 0.75.
 The argument `nsamp` is a numeric vector: The first element gives the number of initial subsamples to be used.
-The second element gives the number of subsamples to keep after a number of nCsteps C-steps has been performed.
+The second element gives the number of subsamples to keep after a number of C-steps has been performed.
 For those remaining subsets, additional C-steps are performed until convergence.
 The default is to start the C-steps with 500 initial subsamples for a first combination of tuning parameters $\alpha$ and $\lambda$, and then to keep the 10 subsamples with the lowest value of the objective function for additional C-steps until convergence.
 For the next combination of tuning parameters $\alpha$ and $\lambda$, the algorithm makes use of the $warm start$ idea, which means that the best subset of the neighboring grid value is taken, and C-steps are started from this best subset until convergence.
 The `nsamp` entries can also be supplied by the user.
 These arguments are the same for the other `family` options.

 The main function `enetLTS()` allows the user to specify a sequence of values for $\alpha$ for the elastic net penalty.
 If this is not provided, a default sequence of 41 equally spaced values between 0 and 1 is taken.
 For the other tuning parameter $\lambda$ that keeps the strength of the elastic net penalty, a user supplied sequence is available.
 If not provided, the default for `family="gaussian"` is chosen with steps of size -0.025 lambda0 with $0\le\lambda\le$lambda0, where lambda0 is determined as in @Alfons21R.